 Distribution centers and terminal markets in each State are selected at random based on probability proportional to the site's distribution volume (i.e., the amount of produce that moves through the site).
 Therefore, the larger the site, the greater the chance it will be sampled.
 If the commodity of interest is not available at the designated primary site, an alternate site may be chosen.
 MDP does not allow samples to be taken from public markets or retail stores because of the potential for contamination by the consumer and because commodity handling practices at this level in the distribution chain may vary widely.
-In 2006, 7,646 samples were collected from over 700 sites across the country and analyzed by the MDP participating State laboratories.
+Between April and September 2007, 5,279 samples were collected from over 260 sites across the country and analyzed by MDP laboratories.
 Table 2 provides a detailed breakdown of sample numbers collected by commodity.
-For lettuce, either leaf or romaine varieties were eligible for sampling.
-In May 2006, plum tomatoes, including roma tomatoes, were added to the list of tomato varieties for collection.